Sorry, you need to enable JavaScript to visit this website.

 Don’t worry if your baby doesn’t make its appearance on the exact, calculated due date.
 It’s quite normal for babies (especially firstborns) to be overdue.
 However, if your labour hasn’t begun after the due date, your doctor or midwife will discuss with you the possibility of inducing the birth.

-Changes in you and your body at 40 weeks
+What happens to your body at 40 weeks pregnant?

 This is the last official week of your pregnancy.
 Once baby is born you can finally put a name to a face.
 You’ll find carrying the baby outside the womb quite different especially since it’s no longer hands-free.
 Both your body and your days are about to get busy.
 Physically you will be gearing up for breastfeeding which gives the best possible start for your baby.
 Here’s a few things you can do to prepare for it.